RudolfMan/blog_posts/2022/04-10-n+1-with-pubsub-liveviews-detect-with-open-telemetry.md

 ```
 [See diffs.]()

-Now when order is updated all users connected to `OrderLive.Show` will see the changes.
+Now when the order is updated all users connected to `OrderLive.Show` will see the changes.

 ### The tricky part.